xen0n/larva/README.md

 # LARVa - Bridging LoongArch to RISC-V

-This project is a proof-of-concept RISC-V emulator aiming at near-native execution performance, currently targeting the LoongArch but may expand to other architectures in the future.
+This project is a proof-of-concept RISC-V emulator aiming at near-native execution performance on LoongArch.
+Support may expand to other architectures in the future, if the techniques employed here prove useful and reasonably arch-independent.

 The project is named after a popular but extremely difficult chart with the same name, in the rhythm game *maimai*.
 Binary translation is hard, running such